Davide-sd/sympy-plot-backends/doc/source/overview.rst

   into a grid-like layout.
 This module replaces that class with the ``plotgrid`` function.
 Again, they are not interchangeable.

-* The ``plot_implicit`` function has different signature.
-Moreover, by default it uses a mesh grid algorithm and contour plots (in contrast to the adaptive algorithm).
+* The ``plot_implicit`` function uses a mesh grid algorithm and contour plots by default (in contrast to the adaptive algorithm used by `sympy.plotting`).
   It is going to automatically switch to an adaptive algorithm if Boolean expressions are found.
 This ensures a better visualization for non-Boolean implicit expressions.